chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 toc: true
 ---

-The nginx images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running nginx workloads.
+The nginx images maintained by Chainguard include development and production distroless images that are suitable for building and running nginx workloads.
+Images tagged with `:latest-dev` include additional packages to facilitate project development and testing.
+Images tagged with `:latest` strip back these extra packages to provide a secure, production-ready container image.

-In this tutorial, we will create a demo application using nginx to serve static HTML content to a local port on your machine.
+In this tutorial, we will create a local demo website using nginx to serve static HTML content to a local port on your machine.
 Then we will use the nginx Chainguard Image to build and execute the demo in a lightweight containerized environment.

-You will need to have nginx and Docker Engine installed on your machine to follow along.
+You will need to have [nginx](https://nginx.org/en/download.html) and [Docker Engine](https://docs.docker.com/engine/install/) installed on your machine to follow along.

 {{< details "What is distroless" >}}
 {{< blurb/distroless >}}